teusH/MySense/MyDatacollector/README.md

 # MyDatacollectornapplication
-$Id: README.md,v 1.1 2021/10/10 13:24:01 teus Exp teus $

 ## An outline of the data aquisition, monitoring, eventhandling and adatforwarder
 MyDatacollector is a Python application to run as a deamon service downloading measurement data from (MQTT) brokers, monitoring the measurement kit operations, handling measurement kit events, while sending event notices via email or chat service (Slack), updating meta information of the measurement kits and forwarding the data to a collection of output channels as terminal console, measurement database, and different data portales as Sensors.Community, RIVM etc.

-The datacollector has an enormous amounbt of functionality.
-Mainly to improve data aquisition and to provide a high quality operation of measurements over long periods.
-This requires to configure the application in a thoroughfull way.
-To limit the amount of notices repition of notices is kept to a configurabble minimum.

-The scripts should run with either Python 2 or 3.

 ## licence
 Contact Teus Hagen webmaster@behouddeparel.nl to report improvements and bugs

-Copyright (C) 2019-2021, Behoud de Parel, Teus Hagen, the Netherlands.
-Open Source Initiative  https://opensource.org/licenses/RPL-1.5
+Copyright (C) 2021, Behoud de Parel, Teus Hagen, the Netherlands Open Source Initiative  https://opensource.org/licenses/RPL-1.5

-   Unless explicitly acquired and licensed from Licensor under another license, the contents of this file are subject to the *Reciprocal Public License ("RPL")* Version 1.5, or subsequent versions as allowed by the RPL, and You may not copy or use this file in either source code or executable form, except in compliance with the terms and conditions of the RPL.
+   Unless explicitly acquired and licensed from Licensor under another license, the contents of this file are subject to the Reciprocal Public License ("RPL") Version 1.5, or subsequent versions as allowed by the RPL, and You may not copy or use this file in either source code or executable form, except in compliance with the terms and conditions of the RPL.